1. When will TraceTogether-only SafeEntry (ToS) be implemented?

-No. The default is to ensure at least one metre safe distancing between groups of seated diners (five or fewer) at all times.
+No. The default is to ensure at least one metre safe distancing between groups of seated diners (eight or fewer) at all times.
 While acrylic dividers or other physical barriers can be adopted alongside the safe distancing requirement, they are not meant to be used as a substitute for the safe distancing requirement.
 Where physical barriers (e.g. acrylic dividers) are used, additional safeguards must be taken to minimise the risk of cross infection (e.g. regular cleaning).

 9. I own a F&B establishment within a mall.
 Am I required to implement SafeEntry and conduct temperature taking/checks on visible symptoms, since visitors who entered the malls are already required to do so?

 All F&B establishments with dine-in facilities must implement SafeEntry to facilitate the efficient collection of customer information for contact tracing when needed.
 Food courts are expected to put up SafeEntry QR codes for customers to sign in.

 All F&B establishments with dine-in facilities must conduct temperature taking and checks for visible symptoms, except if they are located in malls that are already doing temperature taking.
 They should however do so, if they operate outside the mall opening hours or if they have an entrance not within the mall’s screened area.